Nosto/shopify-hydrogen/README.md

 # @nosto/shopify-hydrogen

 - `@nosto/shopify-hydrogen` is a React component library to implement Nosto within Shopify Hydrogen apps.
-- The library uses [@nosto/nosto-react](https://github.com/Nosto/nosto-react) under the hood and combines it with Hydrogen specific hooks and functionality.
 - You can check our [Hydrogen demo store](https://github.com/Nosto/shopify-hydrogen-demo) to see this library implemented in an actual Hydrogen project.
   > :warning: This project is a work-in-progress and is not yet considered as production-ready.
 Full functionality will be achieved in our 1.0.0 release planned in Q1/2023.